 Recovering from Addiction

-The process will vary depending on the specific addiction and the individual seeking treatment, but generally recovery includes the following steps:
+Recovering from addiction will vary depending on the specific addiction and the individual seeking treatment, but generally recovery includes the following steps:

 - Acknowledging the problem: The first step in addiction recovery is admitting that there is a problem, and that help is needed.
 This can be a difficult step.
 An addicted person may contemplate seeking help but must reach the stage where they are ready to begin the journey to recovery.
 The patient’s motivation and commitment are essential to achieving behavioral and lifestyle changes to build long-term success.
 Dr. Pazak will help you to explore these very personal issues.